 Is painting similar to Irish dancing, but upside down?

-Paul Klee was aware that the reality we have been trained to accept is mere fiction.
-We are sleepwalkers in our own worlds, living each day as if we had a grasp on what a life should be and how it ought to be conducted.
-We are taught how to see, think, know and understand.
-Yet we understand so little.
-Paul Klee created paintings that connected with the inner world of the spirit and the transcendent world of the heart and mind.
-For him, the physicality of painting is fundamental, it reminds us of the material body, that we are mortal, that we also are objects both seen and seeing.
+Paul Klee recognized that the reality we've been conditioned to accept is merely a fiction.
+We navigate our lives like sleepwalkers, acting as if we understand what life should be and how it should be lived.
+We are instructed on how to see, think, know, and comprehend, yet our understanding remains limited.
+Klee's paintings resonate with the inner world of the spirit and the transcendent realm of the heart and mind.
+For him, the physical act of painting is essential; it serves as a reminder of our material bodies, our mortality, and our dual nature as both observers and the observed.

-Thank you for reading this art post - please find many more on my contemporary art blog.
+Thank you for reading this art post - you can find many more on my contemporary art blog.

-Art Buyers and Collectors: How To Buy an original Peter Corr artwork
+Art Buyers and Collectors: How to Purchase an Original Peter Corr Artwork

-If you take a look at my art gallery and would like to purchase an original oil painting, you can email my Art Representative, Karl, at The Darryl Nantais Gallery Ltd on karl@linton59.co.uk or get in contact via the contact form on his website https://linton59.co.uk/contact.
-Please add the name/title of the artwork in your message.
-It may have already sold, but if that is the case, don't worry, you can request a commissioned piece and get a painting you will love.
+If you explore my art gallery and wish to buy an original oil painting, you can email my Art Representative, Karl, at The Darryl Nantais Gallery Ltd at karl@linton59.co.uk or reach out via the contact form on his website https://linton59.co.uk/contact.
+Please include the name or title of the artwork in your message.
+If the piece is already sold, don't worry—you can request a commissioned work to receive a painting you will cherish.

-If you would like to contact me directly with any questions or comments, feel free to use the contact form.
+If you want to contact me directly with any questions or comments, feel free to use the contact form.

 Upcoming Exhibitions and Art Fairs

-I will be exhibiting abstract landscape artwork inspired by the Fenlands in Britain at future Affordable Art Fairs, sign up to the newsletter to keep up to date.
-I will be exhibiting with Linton 59 and Darryl Nantais Art Gallery is representing my artwork.
-I do hope you can be there and see my artworks up close.
+I will be showcasing abstract landscape artwork inspired by the Fenlands in Britain at upcoming Affordable Art Fairs.
+Sign up for the newsletter to stay informed.
+I will be exhibiting with Linton 59, and Darryl Nantais Art Gallery is representing my artwork.
+I hope you can attend and see my work up close.

 Subscribe To Art Newsletter